 It’s amazing how similar our sales models really are because I sit down with my recruiters at the beginning of each quarter and remind them of how many outgoing calls they will have to make to prospective candidates to make $xxxx for the year.
 After ten years of doing this myself, I know the numbers.
 And at the end of the year, we tally up the calls from our call accounting system and, sure enough, the sales commissions they generate from placements are within a margin of error of +/- 5%.
 Amazing.
 As such, they look forward to making the calls every day!
 Because they know the metrics.

 If you don’t have the metrics for a particular P& C or EB sector, just call me and I will give them to you.

 I have the averages.

-Ability to Connect: Throughout the years, my best entry level placements have been young teachers and journalists/reporters.
+Ability to Connect: Throughout the years, my best entry-level placements have been with young teachers and journalists/reporters.
 Why is this so?
 Because they can CONNECT with people.
 They have advanced active listening skills.
-Listening and clarifying is in their DNA.
+Listening and clarifying are in their DNA.

 Tough to measure on a personality profile or in a resume.
 But when you feel it, you know it.
 Look for it in your next candidate.
 Funny thing was that I asked him about his activity metrics and he knew his closing ratio to the decimal point.

 Are your producers talking or are they connecting?